SH42913/morpeh.helpers/README.md

 ### One-Frame Components
 aka Auto-clean systems

-That util will let you register a type of component to clean up all existing components during LateUpdate(based on LateUpdateSystem).
+That util will let you register a type of component to clean up all existing components during LateUpdate(based on `CleanupSystem` in Morpeh).
 So you'll be able to write `oneFrameRegister.RegisterOneFrame<T>()` once and fire components without the need to clean up after you.

 How to work with that:
-* Create ScriptableObject `OneFrameRegister` using `Create/Helpers/OneFrameRegister`.
+* Create ScriptableObject `OneFrameRegister` using `Create/ECS/Helpers/OneFrameRegister`.
 That's container where you will register one-frame types.
-* Create `OneFrameCleanSystem` using `ECS/Helpers/OneFrameCleanSystem` and assign `OneFrameRegister` to system's public field `register`
+* Create `OneFrameCleanSystem` using `Create/ECS/Helpers/OneFrameCleanSystem` and assign `OneFrameRegister` to system's public field `register`
-* Add `OneFrameCleanSystem` to your Morpeh `Installer`
+* Add `OneFrameCleanSystem` to your Morpeh `Installer` as `CleanupSystem`
 * Add field `public OneFrameRegister oneFrameRegister;` to the system where you want to register one-frame type and assign `OneFrameRegister` to system's field
 * Call `oneFrameRegister.RegisterOneFrame<T>()` in `OnAwake()` of your system
 * ???